cosc2336-ds-alg/assg07/README.md

 moved back in time in your commit history, and you should be at the place just before you started doing your work.
 This is what we want.
-We want to branch off from this point in time and add the code again, but this time first turing the class into a template class.
+We want to branch off from this point in time and add the code again, but this time first turning the class into a template class.
 As the message indicated from the checkout, we should create and switch to the new branch we want to begin work on.
 So again from the terminal, do as it says and create a template branch: